Gebre-Git/School-Management-System-V3/README.md

 This project is made by **Abreham Ayana** and **Gebremariam Birhanu**, a **C#** desktop application designed to simplify the management of school operations.
 This system enables **Admin**, **Teachers**, and **Students** to interact with the application through tailored interfaces for efficient record-keeping, attendance management, and result tracking.

+## Note:

+The full project, including all dependencies and resources, is not uploaded due to its large size.
+Instead, this repository contains:
+    - **Source Code:** The main application code.
+    - **Screenshots:** A folder with images showcasing the application's interface and functionality.
+[Show it](https://github.com/Gebre-Git/School-Management-System/blob/main/App%20Demo%20Image)
+    - **Demo Video:** A video demonstrating the application in action.
+[Watch it on YouTube.](https://youtu.be/Yds1RuJ_J70?t=92)

 ## Features

 ### Admin